tranic/histopathology_cancer_detection/README.md

 Build a model that is able to classify whether a patch from a histopathologic scan of lymph node sections contains cancer cells.
 Dataset: https://www.kaggle.com/c/histopathologic-cancer-detection/data

+## Hints:
+- Train, Test, Split
+- Grid-Search/Other hyperparameter optimization
+- Discuss Accuracy as a measure of success.
+Why do people have 1.0 as score?

 ## Authors:
 * Eric Fischer
 * Erik Langenhan